freesouls/face-alignment-at-3000fps/README.md

 - The paper claims for 3000fps for 51 landmarks and high frame rates for different parameters, while my implementation can achieve several hundreds frame rates.
 What you should be AWARE of is that we both just CALCULATE the time that predicting the landmarks, EXCLUDES the time that detecting faces.
 - If you want to use it for realtime videos, using OpenCV's face detector will achieve about 15fps, since 80% (even more time is used to get the bounding boxes of the faces in an image), so the bottleneck is the speed of face detection, not the speed of landmarks predicting.
 You are required to find a fast face detector(For example, [libfacedetection](https://github.com/ShiqiYu/libfacedetection))
 - In my project, I use the opencv face detector, you can change to what you like as long as using the same face detector in training and testing
-- it can both run under Windows(64bits, 32bits may encounter memory problem) and Unix-like(preferred) systems.
+- it can both run under Windows(use 64bits for large datasets, 32bits may encounter memory problem) and Unix-like(preferred) systems.
 - it can reach 100~200 fps(even 300fps+, depending on the model) when predicting 68 landmarks on a single i7 core with the model 5 or 6 layers deep.
 The speed will be much faster when you reduce 68 landmarks to 29, since it uses less(for example, only 1/4 in Global Regression, if you fix the random forest parameteres) parameters.
 - for a 68 landmarks model, the trained model file(storing all the parameters) will be around 150M, while it is 40M for a 29 landmarks model.
 - the results of the model is acceptable for me, deeper and larger random forest(you can change parameters like tree_depth, trees_num_per_forest_ and so on) will lead to better results, but with lower speed.

-# Result Images & procedure of testing:
+# Result & standard procedures of testing an image:
 ###1. detect the face
 ![](./detect.png)
 ###2. first use the mean shape for initial shape: